imtayadeway/imtayadeway.github.io/_drafts/git.md

-one thing i learned early on was that it is a good idea to commit frequently. unfortunately that's not the whole story. although it does address antipattern #1, it will often mean trading it for #2 or
+one thing i learned early on was that it is a good idea to commit frequently. unfortunately that's not the whole story. although it does address anti-pattern #1, it will often mean trading it for #2 or
-\#3. practicing TDD is actually conducive to making frequent, small commits because you're concentrating on getting to green (a requirement for a good commit) without getting distracted or writing more code than is needed. essentially, it's OK to do #2 or #3 as long as you're working in private branch and you squash or rewrite your commits before merging by performing an interactive rebase (more on this later). squashing everything isn't necessarily a good idea either. the goal should be to be left with a small number of commits that mark a distinct progression toward some goal (adding a new feature, refactoring, etc.). as you become more savvy with interactive rebasing you may fall prey to antipattern #4. in other words, when you're rewriting history it's important to check the integrity of each commit that you're creating after the fact. if you really care about your history, and not just your HEAD, you'll want every commit to be green and deployable.
+\#3. practicing TDD is actually conducive to making frequent, small commits because you're concentrating on getting to green (a requirement for a good commit) without getting distracted or writing more code than is needed. essentially, it's OK to do #2 or #3 as long as you're working in a private branch and you squash or rewrite your commits before merging by performing an interactive rebase (more on this later).

+squashing everything isn't necessarily a good idea either. the goal should be to be left with a small number of commits that mark a distinct progression toward some goal (adding a new feature, refactoring, etc.). as you become more savvy with rebasing interactively you may fall prey to antipattern #4. in other words, when you're rewriting history it's important to check the integrity of each commit that you're creating after the fact. if you really care about your history, and not just your HEAD, you'll want every commit to be green and deployable.

-there are actually a few reasons why you might want to take such care of your history. the first that comes to mind is being able to use git's bisect feature with more confidence. `bisect` is a very powerful and useful tool that i've personally seen rendered completely useless by careless committing. more on bisect later.
+there are actually a few reasons why you might want to take such care of your history. the first that comes to mind is being able to use git's `bisect` feature with more confidence. `bisect` is a tool used for examing a portion of your history, typically for locating a commit that introduced some regression. it is a very powerful and useful tool that i've personally seen rendered completely useless by careless committing. more on `bisect` later.

 another reason might be being able to generate metrics for your application across a range of commits.